 Union City is a medium-sized city located in the state of Georgia.
 With a population of 20,805 people and three constituent neighborhoods, Union City is the 43rd largest community in Georgia.
 Much of the housing stock in Union City was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Union City economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Union City, where the median household income is $34,966.00.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Union City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Union City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Union City are a mix of both white- and blue-collar jobs.
 Overall, Union City is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Union City who work in office and administrative support (18.83%), teaching (11.31%), and sales jobs (10.70%).
+There are especially a lot of people living in Union City who work in office and administrative support (18.59%), sales jobs (11.24%), and teaching (9.30%).

-In terms of college education, Union City is nearly on par with the US average for all cities of 21.84%: 20.19% of adults 25 and older in Union City have a bachelor's degree or advanced degree.
+The education level of Union City citizens is a little higher than the average for US cities and towns: 21.65% of adults in Union City have at least a bachelor's degree.

 Union City is a somewhat ethnically-diverse city.
 The people who call Union City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union City residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Union City include African, German, Jamaican, and Nigerian.
+Important ancestries of people in Union City include Irish, Haitian, German, and English.

 The most common language spoken in Union City is English.
 Other important languages spoken here include Spanish and African languages.